mxcube/mxcubeweb/README.md

 ```

 ### 3. Create Conda environment `mxcubeweb`
+We recommend using conda a convenience and create a seperate environemnt for libraries and python version.
+This, though, is not compulsory and one can use any other tool or configuration for installing the application and the necessary third party libraries.

 Create Conda environment `mxcubeweb` using the conda environment file in mxcubeweb.
 The installation of the dependencies in the environment takes a few minutes.

 The name of the environment is located at the top of file `conda-environment.yml`.
 It can be changed from the command line with `--name <env-name>`.